Save thousands on vehicle repairs with Endurance.

 If your factory bumper-to-bumper warranty is ending or you’re currently without a plan, selecting an extended warranty or vehicle protection plan can keep you and your car on the road.
 Whether you need your powertrain or any other component of your vehicle protected, our friendly team of experts at Endurance will help tailor the perfect vehicle protection plan to try to meet your specific needs and budget.

-Every Endurance auto protection plan includes a year of free Endurance Elite Benefits, giving you access to 24/7 roadside assistance, tire repair/replacement, and a world of other amazing everyday driver perks.
+Every Endurance auto protection plan includes a year of Elite Benefits, giving you access to key fob replacement, tire repair/replacement, and other essential driver perks.

 Get started with a FREE quote.